Step aside, sunspots and fine lines, for women have a new skin obsession.

 The idea that you can unclog your pores, sand them down, scrub them off, or shrink them into oblivion is a fallacy.
 That being said, if you’re realistic and don’t expect Photoshop-level miracles, there are some things you can do to refine the appearance of your pores.

-But in order to understand how to treat your pores effectively, you first need to understand their anatomy.
+But to understand how to treat your pores effectively, you first need to understand their anatomy.

 The more visible your pores, the older you look.
-The best way I can explain it is in the context of new born baby’s bums.
-Honestly!
-The health of a baby’s skin isn’t simply the absence of damaging UV exposure, but also the absence of pores, because they don’t develop until later.
+The best way we can explain this is in the context of newborn baby’s bums.
+Honestly, the health of a baby’s skin isn’t simply the absence of damaging UV exposure, but also the absence of pores, because they don’t develop until later.

 So it’s this baby’s bottom-like appearance that we seek to emulate; difficult when you’re fighting the natural ageing action of pores.
 And for all their good intentions, you feel like you are permanently fighting a fundamental design flaw.
 This article does a great job of discussing pores and the ageing process.